 But, before I get to them, a quick, Christmas Eve rambling is in order.
 Of course you can scroll right to the recipe, though.
 I think I need some kind of ‘jump to the recipe’ button since I tend to ramble a lot.

 This morning I swore I wasn’t going to put this post up because the photos turned out awful.
-These babies do not mesh well with artificial light.
-But then I thought ‘This candy is so darn good, why would I hold back over photos?’
+These butter pecan white chocolate crunch clusters do not mesh well with artificial light.
+But then I thought ‘This candy is so darn good, why would I hold back over photos?”

-These are normal thoughts if you have a food blog.. and completely justified since photos are the most important aspect of a food blog.
-You eat with your eyes online.
+These are normal thoughts if you have a food blog, and completely justified since photos are the most important aspect of a food blog.
+You first eat with your eyes.
 This is why I groan so much about not having natural light.
-One more time...everyone has natural light, whyyy not meeee? :/
+One more time...everyone has an abundance of natural light, whyyy not meeee? :/

 Remember the filling for my Butter Pecan Thumbprint cookies?
 Well, of course you do, since it was my last post…from like 5 days ago.

 As of late, I’ve been posting like I’ve never posted before, meaning, more than once or twice a month.

 OK, I don’t care how old you are, you have to have seen or heard of Flashdance and/or heard the song Maniac, so I’m going to safely assume everyone gets that.